 - 1/4 to 1/2 teaspoon crushed red pepper flakes

-- Salt and freshly ground black pepper
+- Freshly ground black pepper

-- 10 cloves garlic, finely chopped
+- 10 cloves garlic, minced

-- 1 lb Italian sausage, removed from the casing
+- 1 lb Italian sausage removed from the casing

 - 1 cup dry red wine